punkforpez/dotfiles/README.md

 # Dotfiles
-> These dotfiles are used primarily across my Linux distro of choice Debian 12 and on my personal M1 MacBook Air running macOS Sequoia.
+> These dotfiles are used primarily across my Linux distro of choice (NixOS) and on my M1 MacBook Air running macOS Tahoe.
 They can also be used with other Linux distros, obviously, but are tailored to these two.
 There is a subset of aliases included for Arch Linux, which I also use from time to time as a secondary Linux distro.

 ## NixOS